 Artwork by: Antonina Kasyanikova

-Former first lady Michelle Obama said, “I still have a little impostor syndrome…I share that with you because we all have doubts in our abilities, about our power and what that power is.”
-If you feel like you’re suffering with imposter syndrome, you’re not alone.
-In this article, we’ll discuss what it is, and how you can overcome it to reach your career potential.
+Former first lady Michelle Obama said, “I still have a little impostor syndrome…I share that with you because we all have doubts in our abilities…” If you have imposter syndrome at work, you’re not alone.
+We’ll discuss what it is, and how you can overcome it to reach your career potential.

 Most of us have felt insecure in our jobs from time to time.
 But for some people, this type of thinking becomes a near-constant inner monologue that creates a negative, fearful mindset that makes doing their jobs with any level of confidence almost impossible.
-The feeling of being a career charlatan or having our shortcomings broadcast to the whole world (or even just the whole office) gives rise to feelings of anxiety, uncertainty, and lack of confidence.
-This is all part of something known as imposter syndrome.
-This can have a significant impact on a person’s career, making progression and productivity a real concern.
+This is known as imposter syndrome, and it can have a significant impact on a person’s career.
+Fortunately, with a little effort, it can be overcome (or at least managed).

 Imposter syndrome, while not an official psychological diagnosis, is feeling like a fraud or a pretender in an area of your life, even if you've achieved success.
 A person experiencing imposter syndrome does not feel secure or capable and fears being exposed as a fraud.

 The term imposter syndrome was first coined in the 1970s by psychologists Suzanna Imes and Pauline Rose Clance.
 It is caused by a sense of inadequacy in the workplace, despite being viewed by others as proficient.
-Imposter syndrome is more common than people think because it's something that people don’t want to talk about because they’re either ashamed or afraid of admitting what they view as weakness.
+People don’t want to admit it, because they’re either ashamed or afraid of admitting what they view as weakness, so it’s more common than you might think.

 Finally, personality traits can be a factor too.
 Some people are more prone to feelings of doubt and fear of failure, which can increase in times of stress.
 Unfortunately, this can lead to a vicious circle because people with imposter syndrome might shun opportunities that would allow them to excel.

 Most of us feel doubt about our work performance or ourselves from time to time.
-So how do you know if you have imposter syndrome?
+So how do you know if you have imposter syndrome at work?
 Typical characteristics might be:

 A sense of self-doubt